-An appropriately measured stock of foreign reserves should correct for the 'natural' or exogenous rate of change in reserves caused by interest earnings and valuation changes; only the remaining change in reserves (due to market intervention) captures the volatility that we are interested in.
+An appropriately measured stock of foreign reserves should correct for the 'natural' rate of change in reserves caused by interest earnings and valuation changes, as well as take into account CB debt repayments; only the remaining change in reserves (due to market intervention) captures the volatility that we are interested in.

-6 For a definition of the pre- and post-crisis periods see footnote 3.
+For a definition of the pre- and post-crisis periods see footnote 3.